livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     Navigate to the [testnet explorer](http://rinkeby.explorer.livepeer.org) or [mainnet explorer](http://explorer.livepeer.org).
 If you have not connected a wallet, connect on using the prompt in the upper left hand corner.

-    This does not have to be the same wallet you use for your orchestrator, but **if you are using a different wallet to submit the transaction, you will still need to access the wallet that you use for your orchestrator so that you can sign a message**
+    This does not have to be the same wallet you use for your orchestrator, but **if you are using a different wallet to submit the transaction, you will still need to access the wallet that you use for your orchestrator so that you can sign a typed data message**

     <img src="/docs-assets/video-miners/how-to-guides/connect-wallet.png" alt="connect wallet to livepeer" width="300"/>